-- 4.1 There are no personnel implications associated with this paper. - 4.2 The delivery of the Housing Strategy combining retain and invest, lease, disposal and new build will be delivered using the existing staff resource within Estates Transformation.
+- 4.1 There are no personnel implications associated with this paper. - 4.2 The delivery of the Housing Strategy combining retain and invest, lease, disposal and new build will be delivered using the existing staff resource within Transformation Section of the Estates Department.